andremsouza/ChainCode/README.md

 # ChainCode
 Process images using the chain code algorithm.
+(With errors)